marconetto/opennoid/README.md

 Website: https://opennoid.sourceforge.net/

+Last update of this project was around 2003.

 # opennoid

 Open Noid, or just "Noid", is a Linux game based on the old famous Arkanoid but with a little difference: the players are able to slide on any of the four sides of the screen!
 It includes a sound engine, network multiplayer, level configuration, a lot of enemy types, and many more....